tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ~~~~
 {: #top-stack title="SSL at top of label stack."}

-> The SSL can also reside at the bottom of the label stack.
-For example,
-the VPN service label may be used as an SSL to allows packets within the
+> The VPN service label may also be used as an SSI to allow VPN packets
-same VPN to be associated with the same slice aggregate.
+to be associated with a slice aggregate.
+A single VPN service label
-traffic towards one or more egress PEs over the same slice aggregate.
+allocated by all Egress PEs for a VPN can be used as an SSI to associate packets of the VPN
-One or more service labels MAY be mapped to the same slice aggregate so
+Alternatively, multiple service labels MAY map to the same slice aggregate to
-traffic destined to different Egress PEs of the same VPN gets mapped to the
-slice aggregate.
-In other cases, a single VPN label if allocated on all Egress PEs for a
+allow for different VPN service labels allocated by the Egress PEs of a VPN.
-VPN can serve as a SSL in the slice policy.
-A
-range of VPN labels can also be mapped to a single slice aggregate to
+In other cases, a range of VPN labels can be used to map multiple VPN traffic to
-allow carrying multiple VPNs over the same slice aggregate as
-shown in {{bottom-stack}}.
+a single slice aggregate.
+An example of such deployment is shown in {{bottom-stack}}.

 ~~~~
-  SR Adj-SID:          SSL (VPN) on PE2: 1001
+  SR Adj-SID:          SSI (VPN service label) on PE2: 1001
      9012: P1-P2
      9023: P2-PE2